Do You Know Your Bra Size?

 Take note of the measurement, in inches.

-Now you’re going to crunch the numbers!
+Next, we'll calculate your bra size!
 Your measurement in Step 1 is your Band Size.
 If you measured under your bust at 38 inches, you will be a 38 band size.
 If you measured in between or at an odd number like 35 or 37 inches round up to the nearest even number.
+Bra sizes are even numbers.

 Now for the Cup Size!
-The difference between the measurement of the fullest part of your bust and your band measurement will denote your cup size.
+The difference between the measurement of the fullest part of your bust and your band measurement will denote your the cup part of your bra size.

 Putting your Bra on